The Answers to All Your Questions (almost)

 What are Points?

-Points can only be used to purchase Coin bundles (which are pretty much exactly what they sound like: a bundle of Coins) and may not be used to purchase episodes.
+Points can only be used to purchase Coin bundles (which are pretty much exactly what they sound like: a bundle of Coins).
+You cannot use points to purchase episodes directly.

-How do you decide what comics make it to the English site?
+How do you decide which comics make it to the English site?

 Why is __ comic __ episodes behind the Korean site?